Pleasant Activities and Activity Scheduling

 Pleasant activities are any kinds of actives that you find enjoyable, such a reading a book, watching a movie, or meeting a friend for coffee.
 Activity scheduling is a type of therapy where you regularly set aside time to do these activities.

-Scheduling activities is a component of cognitive behaviour therapy, and pleasant activities may form part of positive psychology interventions.
+Scheduling activities is part of behavioural activation which is a component of cognitive behaviour therapy.
+Pleasant activities may form part of positive psychology interventions.

 For more evidence on some specific types of activities, see the pages below: